-Europe has been one of the major aerospace plastics market in terms of production and consumption.
-Investments and supportive government policies have led to increased R&D activities for new material development, resulting in manufacturers further being attracted to this region.
+The global aerospace plastics market size was 57.1 kilo tons in 2014.
+The growth of the aviation sector, especially in the middle east, is expected to drive growth.
 Increased air traffic in commercial and defense segments have been responsible for aerospace market growth in North America.
-Government legislations coupled with strong financial support are expected to drive this market in the Asia Pacific region.
+Government legislations coupled with strong financial support are expected to drive this market in Asia Pacific.